Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-config.md

 A `ParquetDataNode^` data node is a specific data node used to model [Parquet](https://parquet.apache.org/) file data.
 The `Config.configure_parquet_data_node()^` adds a new *Parquet* data node configuration.
-In addition to the generic parameters described in the [Data node configuration](data-node-config.md) section, the following parameters can be provided:
+In addition to the generic parameters described in the [Data node configuration attributes](data-node-config.md#config-attributes) section, the following parameters can be provided:

 - _**default_path**_ represents the default file path used to read and write